-Doing this allowed me to focus on improving other aspects on my Pinterest strategy such as creating more pins, optimizing my profile for SEO and so on.
+Doing this allowed me to focus on improving other aspects of my Pinterest strategy such as creating more pins, optimizing my profile for SEO, and so on.

 And there you have it!
 These are 4 easy and straightforward steps to using Pinterest to drive targeted traffic to your website, increase your blog traffic or generate more leads in your business.